Generic name: treprostinil 0.125mg

 Dose Adjustment in Patients with Hepatic Impairment

-In patients with mild hepatic impairment (Child Pugh Class A) start at 0.125 mg BID with 0.125 mg BID dose increments every 3 to 4 days.
+In patients with mild hepatic impairment (Child Pugh Class A) start at 0.125 mg BID with 0.125 mg BID dose increments not more frequently than every 3 to 4 days.
 Avoid use of Orenitram in patients with moderate hepatic impairment (Child Pugh Class B).
-Orenitram is contraindicated in patients with severe hepatic impairment (Child Pugh Class C) [see Contraindications (4), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
+Orenitram is contraindicated in patients with severe hepatic impairment (Child Pugh Class C) due to increases in systemic exposure [see Contraindications (4), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 Dose Adjustment for Use with CYP2C8 Inhibitors

-When co-administered with strong CYP2C8 inhibitors (e.g., gemfibrozil) the initial dose is 0.125 mg BID with 0.125 mg BID dose increments every 3 to 4 days.
+When co-administered with strong CYP2C8 inhibitors (e.g., gemfibrozil) the initial dose is 0.125 mg BID with 0.125 mg BID dose increments not more frequently than every 3 to 4 days.

 Interruptions and Discontinuation